MicrosoftDocs/dynamics-365-fraud-protection/content/virtual-fraud-analyst.md

 | Fraud catch rate | The fraudulent transactions that have been blocked.
 Rejections are always above the risk score that you select. |
 | Customer friction | The approved transactions that have been blocked.
 Approvals are equal to or less than the score that you select. |

-After you've selected a risk score, a summary appears that explicitly defines when transactions will be rejected.
+When you choose a risk score, a summary appears that explicitly defines when transactions will be rejected.

 ### Step 3
 After selecting the risk score in **Risk impact**, name your model operating point and set its status (active or inactive), then select **Create**.
 Note that due to caching, your new rule may take up to two minutes to become active.